Many teams say the same thing after an incident: “We have Defender. Why did we still miss the alert?”

 - Verify that severity filters match what you actually want to be notified about, not just High and Critical

-- Verify that scope includes all relevant device groups and workloads, and re-check this after any onboarding or group changes
+- Verify that scope includes all relevant device groups and workloads, and re-check after any onboarding or group changes

 Timeliness